wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <img src="second_order_normal.png">

 Therefore, at our maximum-likelihod estimate, we expect the <b>mean itself</b> to change by -1/(variance).
-This illustrates that we do not actually having a maximum-likelihood for the model, but only for our data!
+This illustrates that we do not actually have a maximum-likelihood for the model, but only for our data!
 We want to find the maximum-likelihood for the parameter in the model, as our data is subject to various error.
 We have all of the understanding laid out for the Cox Reid-Adjusted Profile Likelihood.
 Which we will cover next: